-Security concerns are raised over Applicant's accrual of delinquent consumer accounts.
-Applicant's accumulation of delinquent consumer debts warrant the application of three of the disqualifying conditions (DC) of the Guidelines: DC ¶¶ 19(a), "inability to satisfy debts"; 19 (b), "unwillingness to satisfy debts regardless of the ability to do so"; and 19(c), "a history of not meeting financial obligations."
+Security concerns are raised over Applicant's accrual of (a) delinquent federal taxes for tax years 2012-2013 exceeding \$19,000, (b) a 2014 state tax lien for \$7,138 covering taxes owed for tax year 2012, and (c) delinquent consumer accounts exceeding \$22,000.
+Applicant's accumulation of delinquent federal and state taxes and delinquent consumer debts warrant the application of four of the disqualifying conditions (DC) of the Guidelines: DC ¶¶ 19(a), "inability to satisfy debts"; 19 (b), "unwillingness to satisfy debts regardless of the ability to do so"; 19(c), "a history of not meeting financial obligations"; and 19(f), "failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required."

-Applicant's pleading admissions with respect to his accumulation of delinquent consumer debts negate the need for any independent proof (see McCormick on

-Evidence, § 262 (6th ed.
+Applicant's pleading admissions with respect to his accumulation of delinquent federal and state taxes and consumer debts negate the need for any independent proof (see McCormick on Evidence, § 262 (6th ed.
 2006)).
-Each of Applicant's delinquent consumer debts are fully documented in his credit reports and create some judgment issues.
+Each of Applicant's delinquent tax and consumer debts are fully documented in his credit reports and create some judgment issues.
 See ISCR Case 03-01059 at 3 (App.
 Bd.
 Sep.
 24, 2004).

 Financial stability in a person cleared to protect classified information is required precisely to inspire trust and confidence in persons cleared to access classified information.
 While the principal concern of a security clearance holder's demonstrated financial difficulties is vulnerability to coercion and influence, judgment and trust concerns are implicit in cases involving debt delinquencies.
+Historically, the timing of paying or otherwise resolving owed federal taxes to the federal government in DOHA proceedings is critical to an assessment of an applicant's trustworthiness, reliability, and good judgment in following rules and guidelines necessary for those seeking access to classified information or to holding a sensitive position.
+See ISCR Case No. 14-06808 at 3 (App.
+Bd.
+Nov.
+23, 2016); ISCR Case No. 14-01894 at 5 (App.
+Bd.
+Aug.
+18, 2015)